|

-The HMS Bounty was an English transport / discovery ship.
+The HMS Bounty was an English transport and discovery

 The ship left Spithead on December 23, 1787, direction South Seas.